bkacsmar/bkacsmar.github.io/_pages/notes.md

 ---

 <h2>Notes</h2>
 If something exists as a list item, but doesn't have a link yet, I just haven't written it yet.
-In general, this is very much under construction, and so even the linked ones are incomplete and in progress.
+In general, this set of pages is very much under construction, and thus even the linked ones are incomplete and in progress.
 However, as a few are already being found to be useful, I have made this more visible on my page anyway.

 <h3>Research</h3>
 <ul>